 - Welds and castings.

 - Does magnetic response matter?

-- Where carbon and stainless steel schedules are equal
+- Where carbon steel schedules equal stainless steel schedules.

 Properties and applications of the 12% Cr utility ferritic stainless steels.